At a Glance

 ✨Tip Number 2

-Network with professionals in the gaming industry, especially those who work with technical animation.
-Attend relevant events or join online forums to connect with others who might have insights or even referrals for the position.
+Network with professionals in the gaming industry, especially those who work in technical animation.
+Attend industry events or join online forums to connect with others and learn about potential job openings.

 ✨Tip Number 3